Found by AI

 5. 5

 The winner-takes-most dynamic will intensify.
 In SEO, page two still gets some traffic.
-In GEO, the AI names one business.
+In GEO, the AI names one or two businesses.
 In AEO, the agent picks one and acts.
-There is no second place in agent-driven commerce.
+Being the pick is the only commercial outcome that counts.

 Published February 2026.
 Found by AI (business.found-by.ai) helps businesses measure and improve their visibility across AI search platforms and prepare for the agent-driven future.